-IGCC may not be the best solution for the specific situation New England faces.
+IGCC may not be the best solution for New England.
 If natural gas or oil prices drop in the future, an IGCC project might end up being undercut by gas or oil-especially likely in New England since coal is so expensive to transport here.
+In addition, New England's geology does not allow for the carbon sequestration necessary for the maximum reduction in emissions.
 But the story of IGCC does demonstrate that there is potential for state governments to help encourage technologies like these as a way of promoting energy reliability without sacrificing air quality.
 Indeed, the federal government has already taken the first steps.
-The recently passed federal energy policy offers tax credits and loan guarantees to promote coal gasification projects.14 State governments could follow suit with their own incentives for promoting particular technologies that would meet their needs.
+The recently passed federal energy policy offers tax credits and loan guarantees to promote coal gasification projects.
+State governments could follow suit with their own incentives for promoting particular technologies that would meet their needs.